-The Finance Department faculty members that doctoral students will work with are publishing frequently in leading journals such as the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Financial and Quantitative Analysis, and Journal of Accounting and Economics.
-They are also very active in the editorial process of numerous journals and are serving or have served as Editor, Guest Editor, Advisory Editor, Associate Editor, Editorial Board Member, and referee.
-In addition, faculty members serve or have served on numerous professional association boards of directors, and as President of the Financial Management Association (FMA), President of the Southern Finance Association (SFA), President of the Eastern Finance Association (EFA), Treasurer of the American Real Estate and Urban Economics Association, and Vice-President-Program for FMA, SFA, and EFA, among other positions.
+The finance faculty members that PhD students will work with in the program are frequently publishing their research in top academic journals such as the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, and Journal of Financial and Quantitative Analysis.
+They are also active on several journal editorial board, serving as Editors, Associate Editors, Advisory Editors, and Editorial Board Members.
+In addition, the finance faculty members have served on the boards of several prominent professional associations, including the Financial Management Association and the American Real Estate and Urban Economics Association.

 The goals of the PhD program in finance at the University of Miami are to:

 - Admit high-potential PhD students, with strong academic backgrounds, who have an interest in a research career.